-The management team of the Group has also been delegated the responsibility of assessing and managing ESG-related issues, including evaluating the impact of ESG-related risks on our operation and formulating relevant policy in dealing with the risks.
+The management team of the Group has also been delegated the responsibility of assessing and managing ESG-related issues.
 If any ESG issues are identified, the management team shall meet with the Board to discuss possible solutions.
 These measures shall ensure the sustainable and responsible growth and operation of the Group.